zeee1only/fpdf2/docs/Presentations.md

 **Presentation mode** can usually be enabled with the `CTRL + L` shortcut.

-As of june 2021, the features described below are onored by Adobe Acrobat reader, but ignored by Sumatra PDF reader.
+As of june 2021, the features described below are honored by Adobe Acrobat reader, but ignored by Sumatra PDF reader.

 ## Page display duration